-Today I have a fun and simple DIY project for you!
-I’m going to show you how to cover paper mache boxes with fabric.
+Learn how to cover paper mache boxes with fabric with our simple tutorial.
 It’s a great way to use some of your favorite fabric and gain cute storage containers at the same time.
 If you like this project you may also like this Padded Storage Bin Sewing Pattern.

-While I getting close to the end of my prep for Spring Quilt market, I knew that I needed a few “little” projects to scatter around the booth.
+While I getting close to the end of my prep for the Spring Quilt market, I knew that I needed a few “little” projects to scatter around the booth.
 I was running out of ideas for sewn projects and wanted to show off some of the prints in the Wonderland fabric collection.
-I got the idea to cover some paper mache boxes with fabric and spray paint the lids.
-I ended up making 5 boxes, two of those boxes I decorated with fancy knobs to give them a bit more of unique look.

-Want to make some yourself? (contains affiliate links)
+Want to make some yourself?
+Here’s what you’ll need.

 Fabric, the fabric in the photo is from my Wonderland line from Riley Blake Fabrics